hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

   to produce an aggregate signature that can be used to sign messages and an aggregate public key that can be used to verify that signature.
 - **Groth 21**: Publicly verifiable secret sharing and resharing schemes that enable secure and efficient distribution and management of secret shares, with many possible use cases supporting applications in distributed key generation and threshold signatures.
-  Uses Shamir's secret sharing, ElGamal, and ZK-Snarks.
+  Uses Shamir's secret sharing, ElGamal, and Zero-Knowledge Proofs.
 - **Shamir’s Secret Sharing**: In Shamir’s SS, a secret `s` is divided into `n` shares by a dealer, and shares are sent to shareholders secretly.
   The secret `s` is shared among `n` shareholders in such a way that:
   (a) any party with at least `t` shares can recover the secret, and (b) any party with fewer than `t` shares cannot obtain the secret.
 - **ElGamal**: On a message, the ElGamal signature scheme produces a signature consisting of two elements `(r, s)`, where `r` is a random number, and `s` is computed from the message, a signer's secret key, and `r`.
+- **SNARK**: they mean a proof system for proving arbitrary statements (circuits / programs).
-- **zk-SNARKs**: The acronym zk-SNARK stands for Zero-Knowledge Succinct Non-Interactive Argument of Knowledge and refers to a proof construction where one can prove possession of certain information, e.g., a secret key, without revealing that information or any interaction between the prover and verifier.
+- **Zero-Knowledge Proofs**: A proof system where one can prove possession of certain information, e.g., a secret key, without revealing that information or any interaction between the prover and verifier.
+- **NIZK**: A non-interactive zero-knowledge proof for an statement.
+In TSS we use NIZK proofs for encoding the correctness of the secret sharing.
 - **EC (Elliptic Curve)**: `Elliptic` is not elliptic in the sense of an `oval circle`.
 In the field `Fp`, an `EC` is like a non-connected cloud of points where all points satisfy an equation, and all operations are performed modulo `p`.
 Some elliptic curves are pairing-friendly.
 - **Bilinear Pairings**: These are mathematical functions used in cryptography to map two elements of different groups (in EC, the group is an elliptic curve) to a single value in another group